CebolaLab/RNA-seq/README.md

 ## Quantify

-The aligned `bam` file will next be input into [Salmon](https://combine-lab.github.io/salmon/) for transcript-level quantification.
+The aligned `bam` file will next be input into [Salmon](https://combine-lab.github.io/salmon/) for transcript-level quantification in alignment-mode.
 There are several transcriptomes which you can download, including from Ensembl and GenCode.
 This pipeline will use the [GenCode transcriptome](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_35/gencode.v35.transcripts.fa.gz) (here linked to release 35, but the user is recommended to select the most recent release) which contains curated sequences for both coding and non-coding RNAs (notably, Ensembl also includes predicted transcripts).

-The benefits of using Salmon are that it uses an expectation minimisation (EM) approach to quantification.
+Salmon is here used with the expectation minimisation (EM) approach method for quantification.
 This is described in the 2020 paper by [Deschamps-Francoeur et al.](https://www.sciencedirect.com/science/article/pii/S2001037020303032), which describes the handling of multi-mapped reads in RNA-seq data.
 Duplicated sequences such as pseudogenes can cause reads to align to multiple positions in the genome.
-Where transcripts have exons which are similar to other genomic sequences, the EM approach attributes reads to the most likely transcript. s
+Where transcripts have exons which are similar to other genomic sequences, the EM approach attributes reads to the most likely transcript.

 ```
-salmon quant -t gencode.v35.transcripts.fa --libType A -a <sample.bam> -o salmon_quant
+salmon quant --useEM -t gencode.v35.transcripts.fa --libType A -a <sample.bam> -o salmon_quant
 ```

 ### Visualise